-He has been the President of the Hungarian Football Association (MLSZ) since 2010, and a member of the UEFA Executive Committee since March 2015; and the Vice President of the UEFA Executive Committee since 2019.
-Since 2017 he has been a member of the FIFA Council and the Vice President of the FIFA Council since 2018.
-Within UEFA he is also the Chairman of the UEFA National Team Competition Committee, a member of the UEFA Finance Committee and the UEFA Professional Football Strategy Council.
+He has been President of the Hungarian Football Federation (MLSZ) since 2010.
+From 2015 until 2023 he was a member of the UEFA Executive Committee, from 2017 to 2023 Vice President thereof and from 2017 a member of the UEFA Finance Committee.
+He has been a member of the FIFA Council since 2017, and Vice President of the FIFA Council since 2018.

 He has been the owner of Pick Szeged Handball Club since 2011.
-He has been the Honorary Vice President of the International Judo Federation since 2008.
+He has been the Honorary President of the International Judo Federation since 2024.

-Since 1995 he has been the Vice President of the Board of Trustees of the International Children's Safety Service, and since 2003 he has been the Chairman of the Board of Trustees of the Prima Primissima Foundation.
-In 2005, he established the Csányi Foundation for Children from his own assets.
+He has been the Vice President of the Board of Trustees of the International Children's Safety Service since 1995, and Chairman of the Board of Trustees of the Prima Primissima Foundation since 2003.
+In 2005, he established the Csányi Foundation for Children with his own funds, which supports the education of over 523 highly talented underprivileged children from the age of 10 till their graduation through 7 talent centres located throughout in Hungary.
 Since 2009, he has been a member of the Board of Trustees of the Media Union for Social Awareness Formation Foundations.
 Since 2020, he has been the Chairman of the Board of Trustees of the Pro Sopron University Foundation.
-In 2021, he became Chairman of the Board of Trustees of the Foundation for the Hungarian Agricultural and Life Sciences University (MATE).
+In 2021, he became the Chairman of the Board of Trustees of the Hungarian University of Agriculture and Life Sciences (MATE) Foundation.

-As of 31 December 2022 he held 325,047 ordinary OTP shares (while the total number of OTP shares held by him directly and indirectly was 4,602,174).
+As of 31 December 2024 he held 76,887 ordinary OTP shares (while the total number of OTP shares held directly and indirectly by him was 5,276,887).

-Péter Csányi member of the BoD Deputy CEO Digital Division
+Péter Csányi Deputy CEO Digital Division